 June 1945: commissioned by a magazine to illustrate articles on the state of the Continent, MP went to France and Germany with a journalist.
 He was among the first civilians to see the dying survivors of the concentration camp at Bergen-Belsen.
 He brought back drawings and a poem and remained deeply marked by the experience.

-March 1946: publication of Titus Groan, which sold well enough for it to be reprinted within the year, followed by illustrated editions of Alice in Wonderland and Through the Looking-glass (from a Swedish publisher and therefore not for sale in the UK or the USA), and Household Tales by the brothers Grimm.
+March 1946: publication of Titus Groan, which sold well enough for it to be reprinted before the end of the year, followed by illustrated editions of Alice in Wonderland and Through the Looking-glass (from a Swedish publisher and therefore not for sale in the UK or the USA), and Household Tales by the brothers Grimm.
 MP also illustrated Quest for Sita, the retelling of an oriental myth by Maurice Collis.

-Autumn 1946: MP and family went to live on Sark.
-No exhibition for ten years, but he wrote Gormenghast, illustrated books and made several broadcasts about his illustrations and artist’s view of the world.
+September 1946: MP and family went to live on Sark.
+No exhibition for ten years, but he wrote Gormenghast, illustrated books and made several broadcasts about his illustrations and view of the world as an artist.

 Spring 1951: The Royal Society for Literature awarded MP the Heinemann Prize for The Glassblowers and Gormenghast.